 "Chill out, potty-mouth.
 He wasn't aiming for you," snorted Sam.

 The other students slowly stood up.
-Shaking, Star and Meagan, the two closest to the river, peered down.
-The stream was a good 15 yards wide and dipped below a cliff-like edge off the side the students were on.
-A sandy shore awaited them on the other side.
+Shaking, Star and Megan, the two closest to the river, peered down.
+The stream was a good 15 yards wide and dipped below a cliff-like edge off the side the students needed to go.
+The two girls gasped.
+"It's glowing!" squealed Megan.

 Everyone else, including Danny, Dash, and Kwan, raced to the edge.
 The camera followed their astonished gazes and the humans across the world gaped at the screens in front of them.